To open the Settings window, click the Application button in the upper left hand of Goverlan and select General Settings.

 Goverlan Reach Server

-Remember that a DNS SRV GRS configuration takes precedence over a GPO CGS configuration, so if both exists, you will not see the GPO configured servers, only the DNS configured server.
+Remember that a DNS SRV configuration takes precedence over a GPO configuration, so if both exist, you will not see the GPO configured servers, only the DNS configured server.

-If neither a DNS nor GPO configuration is detected, Goverlan will allow you to manually enter a GRS configuration.
+If neither a DNS nor GPO configuration is detected, Goverlan will allow you to enter a GRS configuration manually.
 This is allowed in the event you are using Goverlan outside of your primary DNS zone and wish to still connect to a GRS.

 - Refresh – Detects/Refreshes Goverlan Reach Server Configuration/Status.